Today's Top Gainer

-Using printing equipment that runs on spray dampening technology which consumes half the water as compared to brush dampening technology.
+Using printing equipment that runs on spray dampening technology, which consumes half the water as compared to brush dampening technology.

-c) Foreign Exchange Earnings and Outgo
+iii) Foreign Exchange Earnings and Outgo:

 The details of earnings and outgo in foreign exchange are as under:

-|Year ended March 31, 2018||Year ended March 31, 2017|
+|Year ended March 31, 2019||Year ended March 31, 2018|

 |Foreign exchange earned||NIL||NIL|